Argent1024/Pintos/README.md

 TODO list:

-0. The list child_return can't iterate successfully....
+0. Modify argument_pharser

+1. Let gcc don't complain about free(return_data)

+2. Check whether stack pointer is vaild

-1. Fix conflicts beetween user-proj and priority lock, schedule will crash if the thread is using virtual memory.
+INF.
+Fix conflicts beetween user-proj and priority lock, schedule will
+       crash if the thread is using virtual memory.
 See lock_release.

-2. Write design documents (after finish all the work?)....